An elephant with massive tusks was killed recently in a legal hunt just outside a national park in Zimbabwe

-The hunt that killed this elephant was completely legal.
-It followed all the regulations and paperwork.
-In Zimbabwe, like Tanzania, South Africa, Zambia, Mozambique and other countries, controlled hunting is legal.
+The hunt was legal: In Zimbabwe, as in Tanzania, South Africa, Zambia, Mozambique and other countries, controlled hunting is legal.

-How it often works is that a professional hunter will bid for a quota of animals from the government.
-For example: six elephants, four buffaloes, two lions, and smaller game such as gazelles.
+Usually, a professional hunter will bid for a quota of animals from the government.
+For example: six elephants, four buffalo, two lions, and smaller game such as gazelles.

 But there are restrictions.
 Hunters can’t kill endangered animals, and certain ethical considerations prevail.
 It’s considered unethical, for example, to hunt a young bull elephant who can probably still mate.
 However, it’s illegal to kill young females that could be nursing a baby.

-But otherwise, trophy hunting is an issue of documentation.
-As long as a hunter has the necessary permits and has stayed within a designated area, in Zimbabwe, nature’s bounty is at a fee-payer’s fingertips.
+But otherwise, as long as a hunter has the proper permits and has stayed within a designated area, in Zimbabwe, nature’s bounty is at a fee-payer’s fingertips.

-What happened to the first elephant was not poaching -- it was regulated.
-But regulated or not, it's hard to understand why anyone would want to kill a big, beautiful animal that's so full of life.
-But it is important to know there are several schools of thought about it.
+What happened to the elephant was not poaching – it was regulated.
+But regulated or not, for some people it is hard to understand why anyone would want to kill a big, beautiful animal.

-Conservationists and many professional guides say the unnamed tusker should not have been killed.
-They say the bull elephant was a prized, amazing tourist attraction that had most likely wandered across an invisible line from the national park to a hunting concession or "block" where it became a trophy and fair game for hunters.
-They maintain that through photographic safaris and tourism, the elephant would make more money alive then dead.
+Conservationists and many professional guides say great tusker should not have been killed.
+They say the bull elephant killed in Zimbabwe was a tourist attraction, and had most likely wandered across an invisible line separating the national park from a hunting concession where it became fair game for hunters.

 Conservationists argue that, as lucrative as that sounds, animals like this elephant will always be worth more alive than dead.
-They point out you can shoot an animal only once, and when you have, you lose the enjoyment of looking at it forever.
-And whether poached illegally inside the park, or killed legally just kilometers outside of it, the animal still ends up dead, perhaps with its head stuffed and mounted over the fireplace of the hunter who killed it.
-They are pushing for a ban on hunting, similar to what exists in Kenya today.
+They point out you can shoot an animal only once, and once you have, you lose forever the enjoyment of looking at it.

-, the American dentist who shot Cecil the lion, had all the charges against him dropped.
+This week, Walter Palmer, the American dentist who shot Cecil the lion, had all charges against him dropped.
 His paperwork, according to Zimbabwe’s National Parks, was in order.